newdigate/teensy-midi-looper/README.md

 ![Teensy 3.6 breadboard view](https://raw.githubusercontent.com/newdigate/arduino-midi-writer/master/Hardware/svg/teensy3.6_breadboard.svg?sanitize=true "Teensy 3.6 microcontroller board")

-This teensy platform micro-controller project aims to create a prototype device which can:
+This micro-controller project aims to create a prototype device which can:
 * **record** midi events from a physical midi input port to standard midi files (SMF) on SD-card
-* **play** smf files from SD-card to a physical midi output port.
+* **play** smf files from SD-card to a physical midi output port
+* **display** midi input & output activity, indicators (tempo, key, signature, position) on small color TFT display

 ## Work-in-progress
 The project is a **work-in-progress**, and is intended for educational and enthusiast purposes.
 Please use with causion, and sensability.
 Eventually I would like to prepare the project documentation as a step-by-step tutorial that students can follow.